Rees5/triangle-tracker/README.md

 # Triangle Tracker
 ## Description
 **Triangle Tracker** is an application that allows a user to enter the length values of the three sides of a triangle a,b,c in the application.
-After submitting the values, the application returns the type of triangle depending on the values as isosceles, equilateral, scalene or NO triangle at all.
+After submitting the values, the application returns the type of triangle depending on the values as isosceles, equilateral, scalene or NOT a triangle at all.

 ### Author
 Rees Alumasa